samkrishna/pineapple/README.md

 Use `pyenv` to install Python 3.7 (along with a TON of wheels).
 Once you've got Python 3.7 installed, use the following command at the root level of the Pineapple codebase directory to setup Python 3.7 as the Python you're going to build against.

-To install Python 3.7.0 with `pyenv` and to build it as a framework (which you'll need for Jupyter):
+To install Python 3.7.0 with `pyenv` and to build it as a framework (which you'll need for browser-based Jupyter):
 ```
 $ env PYTHON_CONFIGURE_OPTS="--enable-framework" pyenv install 3.7.0
 ```